Blady-Com/gnoga/docs/user_guide.md

 We will be place our src files in the src directory, there is no rule that the source files need to be in their own directory, but again it is cleaner.

 The additional two directories, html and js, are required.
-They will contain our "boot" html file in the html directory and the js directory will contain our boot.js and jquery.min.js files.
+They will contain our "boot" HTML file in the html directory and the js directory will contain our boot.js and jquery.min.js files.

 Let's copy the needed boot files now: